 The units in the Tourism companion major vary according to the degree it is paired with.
 Please refer to the description of the companion major as explained in the Course Structure section of the "What you'll study" tab for the relevant degree:

-- Bachelor of Arts (with Tourism companion major)
+- Bachelor of Arts (with Tourism companion major or minor)

-- Bachelor of Arts with Honours (Four-year bachelor with integrated honours) (with Tourism companion major)
+- Bachelor of Business with Tourism companion major

 For all other units please check the Course and Unit Handbook regarding how they will be offered.